Britain's queen, convalescing, drops engagement

-LONDON Britain's Queen Elizabeth cancelled an official engagement on Monday due to illness following her recent hospitalisation with symptoms of gastroenteritis but there is no serious concern about her health, officials said.
+LONDON Britain's Queen Elizabeth cancelled an official engagement on Monday due to illness following her recent hospitalization with symptoms of gastroenteritis but there is no serious concern about her health, officials said.

 "The queen will regrettably no longer attend the Commonwealth observance at Westminster Abbey today as she continues to recover following her recent illness," a Buckingham Palace spokesman said.